mighty-tiny/gameoff-2021/README.md

 Contributors provide an express grant of patent rights.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 NOTE: NEVER MAKE CHANGES TO THE MAIN BRANCH.
+The Main branch is meant to be a working copy of the game.
+Always branch.